Purushottam2005/RESTMVC/README.md

 RESTMVC
 =======

-The Concept behind this JEE6 Maven WAR project is to utilize the standards in a state-less light weight manner to produce rich Web applications that are viewable on any device.
+The Concept behind this JEE6 Maven WAR project\prototype is to utilize the standards in a state-less light weight manner to produce rich Web applications that are viewable on any device.
+The purpose of this prototype is to be a pattern of behavior that can be copied for use in a production Web application.
 You can find more detail about this project in the [Wiki pages](https://github.com/ericrglass/RESTMVC/wiki).

 The features of this RESTful MVC are as follows
 -----------------------------------------------